Quantum Statistical Inference: Q-Projection

 \begin{definition} Let $ P$ and $Q$ be in ${\pi }({\mathbb H})$.
-We say that $P$ is \textbf{finer} than $Q$, and we write $P\succeq Q$ if for each two elements $p\in P$ and $q\in Q$, $pq$ is equal to $p$ or $0$.\\ We say that $Q$ and $P$ are \textbf{consistent} if they have a common upper bound with respect to this order relation.
+We say that $P$ is \textbf{finer} than $Q$, and we write $Q\preceq P$ if {{$PQ=P.$ In this case $QP=(PQ)^{\star}=P.$}} \\ We say that $Q$ and $P$ are \textbf{consistent} if they have a common upper bound with respect to this order relation.
 More generally, a subset $ A\in{\pi(\mathbb{H})}$ is called consistent if it has an upper bound.
-Then clearly any subset of $A$ is also consistent. we say that a consistent set $A$ is maximally consistent if there is no consistent set $B$ such that $A\subsetneqq B$.
+Then clearly any subset of $A$ is also consistent. we say that a consistent set $A$ is maximally consistent if there is no consistent subset B of $\pi({\mathbb H})$ such that $A\subsetneqq B$.

 \end{definition}